ivanov/kanten/README.md

     - yeap! use https://github.com/kislyuk/argcomplete
 [ ] write some tests, with Travis and Coveralls badges in the readme?
-[ ] take a look at what @jlord accomplished with http://jlord.us/horizontal-web/
+[ ] take a look at what @jlord accomplished with http://jlord.us/horizontal-web/ [ ] more has a way of listing multiple files
+[ ] respond to whinch and re-do the number of columns [ ] hide progress bar (perhaps on timeout after paging through)